Complying with the new General Data Protection Regulation (GDPR)

 manage and reduce risks to information security. "

 4. I keep notes about you after each session.
 These are brief, factual notes and do not contain personal opinions/diagnoses/hypotheses.
 Notes are kept for up to six years after the end of your contact with me.
+At the end of that period, your notes and all personal information associated with our contact is securely deleted by Mayden.

 5. You may request a copy of your notes at any time.
 Please make such requests in writing.
 If there is any information about a third party in your notes (eg name of family members) this information will be removed before notes are handed to you.